-We use the EOS R because it has Dual CMOS AF and although it has no IBIS, the quality of the video when on tripod is sharper than other cameras because it holds focus perfectly.
-Canon is widely known for their more lifelike color science, with Fuji being second, Sony being a distant third.
+We use the EOS R because it has Dual CMOS AF and although it has no IBIS, the quality of the video when on the tripod is sharper than other cameras because it holds focus perfectly.
+Canon is widely known for its more lifelike color science, with Fuji being second, Sony being a distant third.

 What is Dual CMOS AF?

 The easiest way to explain this is by you recalling videos you’ve seen on youtube.
 You ever watch a video and the camera seems to go searching for focus?
 The person’s face is in focus, then the camera is focusing behind the person or something else that doesn’t matter.
 Hunting or focus searching is something that plagues all cameras, except… for Canon cameras that are equipped with Dual Cmos Auto Focus.